runatlantis/atlantis/runatlantis.io/docs/locking.md

 # Locking
-When `plan` is run, the directory and Terraform workspace are **Locked** until the pull request merged or the plan is manually deleted.
+When `plan` is run, the directory and Terraform workspace are **Locked** until the pull request is merged or closed, or the plan is manually deleted.

 If another user attempts to `plan` for the same directory and workspace in a different pull request they'll see this error: